KasperskyLab/Kaspresso/help/Configurator.md

 A developer receives a screenshot after each Step and after any error.
 Screenshots are saving at Device in "sdcard/screenshots".

 ##### Handling of flaky errors
 Any lib for ui-tests is flaky.
 It's a hard truth of life.
-Any action/assert in your test mays to flak. <br>
+Any action/assert in your test may fail for some undefined reason. <br>
 That's why Kaspresso wraps **all** actions/assertions of Kakao and handles set of potential flaky exceptions.
 If an exception happened then Kaspresso attempts to repeat failed actions/assert for 2 seconds.
 Such handling rescues developers of any flaky action/assert.<br>
+If the fault is due to an interaction with an element which is not visible and to which you need to scroll, Kaspresso will try to fix it by performing an autoscroll action by itself.
 Also, Kaspresso attempts to remove all system dialogs if it prevents the test executes.